BeaconCMS/beacon/guides/introduction/installation.md

     show_sensitive_data_on_connection_error: true
     ```

+    If you are using MySQL or MS SQL Server, add either:
+    ```elixir
+    # for MySQL
+    adapter: Ecto.Adapters.MyXQL
+    # for MS SQL Server
+    adapter: Ecto.Adapters.Tds
+    ```

 3. Edit your endpoint configuration `:render_errors` key, like so:

 Replace the `[formats: [html: _]]` option with `BeaconWeb.ErrorHTML`.